vkethana/updated_maicubeda_yolov8/README.md

 # YoloV8 Model to Draw Bounding Boxes
 This model is being trained using YoloV8.
 The dataset is from MaiCuBeDa.
 Important: The Python file `make_yolo_readable_dataset.py` does not work currently because I changed the file structure of the GitHub repo.
 As such, the program is currently referencing nonexistent files.
-It would not take much work to fix it, though.
+This can be fixed by redownloading the relevant files and adjusting the file paths accordingly.

 I didn't upload the tablet images because of GitHub restrictions on file sizes.